-Subscriber numbers to the Journal have now exceeded 1000.
-The Journal enjoys an international readership and receives between 60 and 150 visits per day.
-All journal articles can be found on DOAJ (Directory of Open Access Journals), EBSCO, Academia and Mendeley.
-The editorial team is committed to ever-increasing the readership thus ensuring that each article receives ever-widening exposure as the Journal matures.
+The Science Museum Group Journal has been read by over 64,000 individual readers since its launch in 2014.
+It receives between 40 and 120 visits per day and more than 2000 readers subscribe to receive our newsletter.
+All Journal articles can be found on DOAJ (Directory of Open Access Journals), EBSCO, Academia and Mendeley.
+The editorial team is committed to increasing the readership thus ensuring that each article receives ever-widening exposure as the Journal matures.

-Dana Research Centre and Library now open!
+The Dana Research Centre and Library

 Collaborative Doctoral Awards

 The call for proposals for the 2017 round of AHRC-funded Science Museums and Archives Consortium Collaborative Doctoral Awards is now closed.
 Please contact us at email@example.com if you wish to develop a proposal for the next deadline in September 2018.
 Further details about the doctoral awards is given on the Science Museum’s Research and Public History webpages here.

 Books and articles

 Refrigerator: The Story of Cool in the Kitchen has been published by Reaktion books (http://www.reaktionbooks.co.uk/display.asp?K=e2016081116300786).
 Authored by Helen Peavitt, curator of Consumer Technology at the Science Museum, London, the book explores the history of refrigeration and how the fridge has become an essential appliance in our homes.
 To order the book with a 20% discount, readers of the Science Museum Group Journal can go to www.reaktionbooks.co.uk and enter the discount code FRIDGE20 at the checkout.